moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 ## 📚 Prompt Library ( Data)

 We create large libraries ( prompts as data) that serves as a proxy to production.
 We do this by understanding various complexities of tasks and methods so we can holistically evaluate a set of data beyond few tests but more as a performance in production.
-The currents tasks we have included or are planning in the immediate team  in the prompt library would be
+The currents tasks we have included or are planning in the immediate team  in the prompt library are as below.

 1. Code Completion
 2. Code Genertation
 3. Issue/Epic